 This article will review the benefits of inversion therapy and how inversion tables can help relieve pain and enhance the respiratory, circulatory and digestive systems in the body.

 When it comes to inversion tables, there several different types to choose from.
 There are manual inversion tables and power inversion tables.
-Everyone can use an inversion table; however, it is essential that you get your doctor’s permission before beginning.
+Everyone can use an inversion table; however, it is essential that you get your doctor's permission before using one.

 What are the Benefits of Inversion Therapy?

 Continue reading to learn how you can reduce stress, reverse the sides of aging and improve your sleep quality with an inversion table and enjoy the benefits of inversion therapy.

 If you suffer from back pain, your physician has probably prescribed pain medication.
 In addition to this, surgery may also be recommended.
 If you must undergo surgery, the recovery period can take months or even years.
 Once you recover, you may or may not be able to fully function.